Malnutrition

 Rising temperatures and extreme weather are having a devastating impact on communities.

-Around the world 690 million people go to bed hungry every night.
+Globally, almost one in ten people go to bed hungry every night.

 We save the lives of malnourished children and support their families to beat hunger.